SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/00-Lesson-Introduction.md

 **3. Development Environments (IDEs) for Java**

-- How to configure our IDE for work
+- How to configure an IDE

 **4. Creating and Running Console Apps**